parejkoj/SublimeClangFormat/README.md

 - To run the formatter in one stroke, press `ctrl+e` for windows and linux or `super+e` for OSX.
 You can always change the keybinding in the keymap to your liking.
-- To change settings on a per-package basis, add them under `ClangFormat` key, example project.sublime-settings:
 - To run the formatter in one stroke, press `ctrl+e` for windows and linux or `super+e` for OSX.
 You can always change the keybinding in the keymap to your liking.